-Figure 1: 4D Flow MRI arterial streamline images for a control subject and an ischemia subject for both pre-meal and post-meal .
+Figure 1: 4D Flow MRI arterial streamline images for a control subject (top row) and an ischemia subject (bottom row) for both pre-meal (left column) and post-meal (right column).
 The colorscale for velocity and the number of streamline emitters are identical for all 4 images.
-The bottom images show the ischemia subject’s flow response to a meal challenge.
 Overall, this ischemia subject showed a reduced flow response after a meal, which is representative of the entire ischemic cohort.